Re-hashing an oldie with some fresh perspective – Standards.

 The beauty of the entire system, as I have viewed it, is that the science of diving itself is left with an open slate, where scientific divers may embrace what’s new and forward looking in order to give their science a leading and competitive edge.
 This does not mean rules and regulations can be arbitrarily created or broken, rather the system provides for reviewing new standards, even at the level of the self-regulating institution, for sake of making meaningful gains in the science of diving and diving for science.
 Expert level review falls on the responsibility of the Diving Control Board, thus a committee based peer review provides the approach to expand upon the minimum standards accepted by the institution.

-It all comes back to the founding principles of the AAUS, which are those that the community must forever uphold as its minimum standards; those which are set as law to take advantage of the exemption to OSHA 29 CFR 1910 Subpart T. Without that, diving for science is dead (in the US at least), and the sciences that benefit come to rest in a watery grave, barely scratching the surface of this very Blue Planet that very desperately needs an improved human interaction to sustain life for all of us.
+All of this comes back to the founding principles of the AAUS, which are those that the community must forever uphold as its minimum standards; those which are set as law to take advantage of the exemption to OSHA 29 CFR 1910 Subpart T. Without that, diving for science is dead (in the US at least), and the sciences that benefit come to rest in a watery grave.
+If the commercial diving community had its way, all underwater work would be hired out to diving professionals, arguing that the average scientist isn’t fit for the task.
+By contrast, the scientists say that the average commercial diver doesn’t have the aptitude to conduct underwater science.

-Standards are a matter of pride and principle, provide strength in incrementally moving forward, and are there for all of our protection protection.
+Standards are a matter of pride and principle, of law and are laudable, provide strength in incrementally moving forward, and are there for all of our protection.

 For more from the author, visit oceanopportunity.com.
 Donate today to enable exploration and to keep related content coming!